 \subsection{Case Comparison}

-To further demonstrate the effectiveness of our CP and PF metrics, we present several representative qualitative examples in Fig.~\ref{supp_fig::caselist1} and Fig.~\ref{supp_fig::caselist2}.
+To further demonstrate the effectiveness of our CP and PF metrics, we present representative qualitative examples in Fig.~\ref{supp_fig:caselist1}.
 These examples illustrate how the two metrics jointly capture different aspects of drag-based editing quality.

-In Fig.~\ref{supp_fig::caselist1} (first row), the crocodile example highlights a case where the editing method fails to follow the user’s intended manipulation.
-Although the scene remains largely unchanged, the crocodile’s mouth does not open as specified by the drag instruction, resulting in a PF score of 0.
+In Fig.~\ref{supp_fig:caselist1} (first row), the crocodile example highlights a case where the editing method fails to follow the user's intended manipulation.
+Although the scene remains largely unchanged, the crocodile's mouth does not open as specified by the drag instruction, resulting in a PF score of 0.
 This example shows that PF effectively penalizes cases where the semantic manipulation is not executed, even when the visual appearance remains consistent.

-In the same Fig.~\ref{supp_fig::caselist1} (second row), the car rotation example illustrates the complementary role of the CP metric.
+In the same Fig.~\ref{supp_fig:caselist1} (second row), the car rotation example illustrates the complementary role of the CP metric.
 Here, the object roughly follows the intended motion but undergoes substantial distortion during rotation, resulting in the generated car deviating noticeably from its original appearance.
-Consequently, the CP score is low (1 point), reflecting poor preservation of the object’s shape and visual fidelity despite partial semantic compliance.
+Consequently, the CP score is low (1 point), reflecting poor preservation of the object's shape and visual fidelity despite partial semantic compliance.

-By contrast, Fig.~\ref{supp_fig::caselist2} (second row) presents a positive example in which the sheep’s ear is accurately displaced according to the drag instruction while retaining the object’s overall structure, texture, and semantic identity.
-This case receives perfect scores on both metrics (CP = 4, PF = 4), indicating both faithful concept preservation and precise prompt following.

 Together, these examples validate that CP and PF provide complementary and reliable signals for evaluating drag-based image editing.
 CP assesses whether the original concept is preserved under manipulation, while PF assesses how well the method adheres to the user-specified intent.
 Their combined use enables a nuanced and comprehensive evaluation of drag-editing performance.